 Both the Quality Assurance Policy and the Quality Goal Setting Strategy are presented on the websites of the Department of Civil Engineering and of the PSP, and it is publicised to the members of the teaching and administrative staff, as well as to the students.
 The Quality Assurance Policy presents a detailed discussion of quality processes and provides a list of specific goals.
 A more detailed version of the Quality Assurance Policy is presented in the Accreditation Proposal for this PSP.
 The main quality-related processes/actions relate to the organisation and structure of the PSP, the learning outcomes and qualifications in accordance with the European and National Qualifications Framework for Higher Education (level 7), the promotion of the quality and effectiveness of teaching, the qualifications of the teaching staff, the formulation of annual quality goals for the improvement of the PSP, the level of demand of the acquired qualifications of the graduates in the labour market, the quality of support services, and the efficient utilisation of resources.
-It also provides for an annual internal evaluation and review to assure the continuing quality of this PSP which is conducted with the collaboration of the University's Quality Assurance Unit (QAU, also known as MODIP by its Greek acronym) members and staff and the Department's OMEA.
+It also provides for an annual internal evaluation and review to assure the continuing quality of this PSP which is conducted with the collaboration of the University's QAU members and staff and the Department's OMEA.